Mumie-hub/docker-services/jdownloader/README.md

 "password" : "yourpassword"
 }

-(dont forget the , on each end of entrys except the last entry)
+(dont forget the , on each end of the entries except the last entry)